Hweien/ShipSure-AI/README.md

 ### Intelligent Inbox

-Incoming emails are classified into the official SDOC categories:
+Emails are classified into the five official SDOC categories:

 - `BL_COMPARISON`
 - `SI_REQUEST`